Skip to main content

 Q. Could a person get COVID-19 from a COVID-19 vaccine?

 A. No, people can't get COVID-19 from a COVID-19 vaccine.
-The vaccines contain a piece of genetic material from the coronavirus, and not the whole virus.
+The vaccines contain a tiny piece of genetic material, or a tiny protein from the virus.
+They don’t contain the whole virus.
 So people who get a vaccine can't develop COVID-19 from it.

 Q. Can a woman get a COVID-19 vaccine if she is pregnant or breastfeeding?

 A. Women who are pregnant or breastfeeding can and should get a COVID-19 vaccine.
-It is now known that the vaccine is safe for them.
+The vaccine is safe for them.
 On the other hand, getting sick with COVID-19 is not safe.
 Pregnant women who get COVID-19 are at higher risk for severe illness than women who aren't pregnant.
-So experts recommend that fully vaccinated pregnant women also get a booster dose of the vaccine.

 Q. Is it safe for someone to get the COVID-19 vaccine if they've already had COVID-19?

-A. Yes, a person can and should get a vaccine even if they have had COVID-19.
-There are no known risks to getting the vaccine after being infected with coronavirus.
-Because we don't know how long a person's immunity will last after they get infected, it's important to get the vaccine too.
+A. Yes, a person can and should get a vaccine even if they've had COVID-19.
+There are no known risks to getting the vaccine after having COVID-19.
+Because we don't know how long immunity lasts after an infection, it's important to get the vaccine too, but it may be OK to wait a few months.
+Talk to your doctor about the best timing for vaccination after infection.

-Q. Can kids get the COVID vaccine at the same time as their annual immunizations?
+Q. Can kids get the COVID-19 vaccine at the same time as their routine vaccines?

 A. Yes.
-In fact, the American Academy of Pediatrics (AAP) supports kids getting routine immunizations at the same time they get a COVID-19 vaccine.
-This is especially important if kids missed getting some vaccines during the pandemic.
+In fact, the American Academy of Pediatrics (AAP) supports kids getting routine vaccines at the same time they get a COVID-19 vaccine.

 Reviewed by: Elana Pearl Ben-Joseph, MD